Optimal labelling schemes for adjacency, comparability, and reachability: Adjacency Labelling in Comparability Graphs

 Similarly, if we denote by $G_0^+(x)$ the subgraph of $G_0$ induced by the out-neighbourhood $N^+(x)$ in $G_0$, then we can encode the adjacencies in $G_0^+(x)$ efficiently because each vertex of $G_0^+(x)$ has in-degree at most $\gamma n$ in $G_0^+(x)$.
 Later in the proof, we will use this scheme for a handful of well-chosen vertices $x$ of $G_0$, with the goal of covering most of the light edges of $G$ with few graphs $G_0^-(x)$ and $G_0^+(x)$.

-We say that a vertex $z$ of $V$ is a \emph{hub} if it has in-degree and out-degree at least $\delta n$ in $G$ with $\delta=s^{-1/3}\ln n$.
-Otherwise $z$ is said to be a \emph{non-hub}.
+We say that a vertex $z$ of $V$ is \emph{popular} if it has in-degree and out-degree at least $\delta n$ in $G$ with $\delta=s^{-1/3}\ln n$.
+Otherwise $z$ is said to be a \emph{unpopular}.
 Recall that a pair $x,y$ \emph{covers} $z$ if $x<z<y$ or $y<z<x$.
-Observe that if we take a pair of vertices $x,y$ uniformly at random in $V$, then any given hub $z$ is covered by the random pair $x,y$ with probability at least $\delta^2=s^{-2/3}\ln^2n$.
-It follows that for any collection of hubs, there is a pair $x,y$ in $G$ that covers a fraction of at least $\delta^2$ of the vertices in the collection, and such a pair can be found in time $O(n^3)$.
-Hence we may find a set $T$ of vertices of size at most $2t$, with $t=s^{2/3}$, in time $O(n^3s^{2/3})$, such that all hubs are covered by some pair of $T$, since
+Observe that if we take a pair of vertices $x,y$ uniformly at random in $V$, then any given popular vertex $z$ is covered by the random pair $x,y$ with probability at least $\delta^2=s^{-2/3}\ln^2n$.
+It follows that for any collection of popular vertices, there is a pair $x,y$ in $G$ that covers a fraction of at least $\delta^2$ of the vertices in the collection, and such a pair can be found in time $O(n^3)$.
+Hence we may find a set $T$ of vertices of size at most $2t$, with $t=s^{2/3}$, in time $O(n^3s^{2/3})$, such that all popular vertices are covered by some pair of $T$, since

 For each vertex $x\in T$ we store the adjacencies inside $G_0^+(x)$ and $G_0^-(x)$ as explained above, at a total cost of $4t\cdot 10 s^{-1} n\log^2 n=40s^{-1/3}n\log^2 n$ bits in the label of each vertex of $V$.